z7ealth/exkl/docs/ARCHITECTURE.md

 ```

 `Exkl.Display` discovers DeepCool HID devices (vendor `3633`) at startup and starts one `Exkl.Display.Worker` per opened device. `Exkl.GUI` starts `Exkl.Desktop` (system tray + embedded dashboard).

+`Exkl.GUI` uses `restart: :temporary` so the supervisor does not respawn the GUI if it stops.
+Tray **Exit** stops only the wx desktop process; `Exkl.Core`, `Exkl.Display`, and `ExklWeb.Endpoint` keep running.
+Restart the user service to bring the tray back.

 ## Data flow